 We have a booster that is really convenient and portable.
 It’s extremely high quality and super secure (a surprisingly hard to find feature in booster seats).
 We just have it strapped on a chair, but honestly, it drives me nuts!
 And the chair gets super gross from baby being able to touch it.

 Way back when we started having kids (ha!), they didn’t have affordable alternatives to the fancy Stokke chairs.
 If I could go back in time, I would just get a high chair that converts all the way to toddlerhood and is relatively stylish.
 Because…

-You need it to be super easy to wipe and scrub the whole thing.
-The learning-to-eat-table-food stage is DISGUSTING.
+- You need it to be super easy to wipe and scrub the whole thing.
+Both the baby food and the learning-to-eat-table-food stages can be DISGUSTING.
 Think mashed banana and soggy cheerios everywhere.

 Now, there are so many cute and affordable options!
 Here are my top 2 high chairs that get great reviews on Amazon:

 I’m 99.9% sure your baby will outgrow the infant carrier carseat in height before s/he reaches the 25-35 pound weight limit.

 At that point, you’ll need a “rear/ forward facing convertible carseat.”
 (For our chubby 90%th percentile babies, it’s been around 8-12 months old.)

 Your baby will start out facing backwards in this convertible carseat, then turn around to be forwards in it eventually when they’re closer to 2 years old… ish.
 They’ll stay in it for a lonnnggggg time, until they switch to some sort of booster seat.
 Depending on the weight limit of the carseat you get and their maturity level, you can have a kid in this convertible carseat until they’re 6 or 7!